 Savings Fares and Discount Tickets for the Bernina Express Train

 Although the Rhätische Bahn is a separate company from Swiss Railways, all regular Swiss Railways discounts and savings passes may be used.
 The half-fare card, which cuts virtually all public transportation fees in Switzerland in half, is often the most useful.
-Special short-term, one month, international half-fare cards are available for non-Swiss residents.
+Special short-term, one-month, international half-fare cards are available for non-Swiss residents.
+Eurail and Interrail passes, and of course Swiss Travel Passes, are accepted and are great value for traveling in Switzerland.

 Two special regional travel passes are only valid on public transportation in Graubünden:

-UNESCO Welterbe Pass – unrestricted travel on two days (within four) on trains on the UNESCO World Cultural Heritage listed railway line between Thusis and Tirano, excluding travel on the Bernina and Glacier Express trains.
-The price is CHF72 (CHF118 first class) – for CHF110 (CHF181) the return journey from any Rhätische Bahn station is included.
+- UNESCO Welterbe Pass – unrestricted travel on two days (within four) on trains on the UNESCO World Cultural Heritage listed railway line between Thusis and Tirano, excluding travel on the Bernina and Glacier Express trains.
+However, it may be used on the regular hourly trains on the same route.

-- Graubünden Pass – valid for 2 days (within 7) or 5 days (within 14) – this pass cover almost all trains and buses within the canton Graubünden (or in a cheaper version for smaller regions).
-It may be used for travel on the Bernina Express (but not on the Bernina Express Bus to Lugano).
+- Graubünden Pass – valid for 2 days (within 7) or 5 days (within 14) – this pass covers almost all trains and buses within the canton Graubünden (or in a cheaper version for smaller regions).

-Swiss railway passes and train tickets can also be bought in the USA from RailEurope – exchange rates and foreign credit card charges can sometimes make a difference in prices.
+Swiss railway passes and train tickets are sold in the USA and internationally by RailEurope or the easy-to-use Trainline – exchange rates and foreign credit card charges can sometimes make a difference in prices.
+Both the Eurail and Interrail passes are valid on the Bernina Express.

 Children Travel (Almost) for Free on Swiss Trains